-The necessarily longer version would more accurately resemble Akira Kurosawa’s classic cinematic tale, in which a similarly contentious event is re-told by three of its key participants in three wildly conflicting versions, leaving the ideal of an “objective” account hopelessly washed away like a fragile sand sculpture after a violent rainstorm — much like the storm that crucially frames Rashomon‘s finale.
+The necessarily longer version would more accurately resemble Akira Kurosawa’s classic cinematic tale, in which a similarly contentious event is retold by four of its witnesses in four wildly conflicting versions, leaving the ideal of an objective account hopelessly washed away like a fragile sand sculpture after a violent rainstorm — much like the storm that crucially frames Rashomon‘s famous finale.

-Seeking to effectively promote Seattle’s “TDA,” one member of the SLF, Charles “Chip” Marshall, approached the office of Helix — then Seattle’s leading counterculture newspaper — with a copy of a manifesto calling for a “Stop the Courts Day” at 2 p.m. in front of the courthouse on the still-unknown day of the verdict, seeking its publication in the paper.
-As Helix editor Walt Crowley (1947-2007) would recall in his 1995 book Rites of Passage: A Memoir of the Sixties in Seattle, “While Marshall’s [manifesto] never explicitly called for a violent action, it all but invited it, and this made us very nervous.”
+Seeking to effectively promote Seattle’s TDA, one member of the SLF, Charles Clark “Chip” Marshall III, approached the office of Helix — then Seattle’s leading countercultural newspaper — with a copy of a manifesto calling for a “Stop the Courts Day” at 2 p.m. in front of the courthouse on the still-unknown day of the verdict, seeking its publication in the paper.
+As Helix editor Walt Crowley (1947-2007) would later recall in his 1995 book Rites of Passage: A Memoir of the Sixties in Seattle, “While Marshall’s [manifesto] never explicitly called for a violent action, it all but invited it, and this made us very nervous.”

-When 2 p.m. on “TDA” arrived in Seattle, some roughly 2,000 agitated youth–most ranging in age from “juvenile” to twenty-something–had assembled downtown in front of the federal courthouse.
-While some there may have represented the best kind of “radical”–i.e., wielding a deeply-rooted understanding of the injustice of the Chicago verdict–all too many were, by many accounts, all too young, and simply thus looking for gleefully reckless trouble.
-Seattle’s then-acting police chief Frank Moore would later sum up the grim situation for Seattle’s news media thusly:
+When 2 p.m. on TDA arrived in Seattle, roughly 2,000 agitated activists — many more than expected, and most ranging in age from juvenile to twentysomething — had assembled downtown in front of the federal courthouse, obviously ready for a confrontation.
+Seattle’s then-acting police chief Frank Moore would later describe the situation for Seattle’s mainstream news media with standard escalative rhetoric:

-Thus, what could have been a relatively peaceful demonstration against injustice in the American court system became instead an anti-everything free-for-all, with protesters tossing paint bombs, breaking windows, and violently scuffling with police, from the courthouse to the Federal Building at First Avenue and University Street, and several storefronts in between.
+Thus, what could have been a relatively peaceful demonstration against injustice in the American legal system became instead an anti-everything free-for-all, with protesters tossing rocks and paint bombs, breaking windows, and violently scuffling with police, from the courthouse to the Federal Building at First Avenue and University Street, and vandalizing several downtown storefronts in between.